The personal journey of Scott Hall was not always glamorous, and his life was sadly never the same after this traumatic

 "I mean, it’s burnt in my brain.
 Like, I drilled him, he went down, and his shirt went up, and he was reaching for the [firearm], so I reached for it too.
 We wrestled around with it.
 I took it and shot him in the head."

 Hall realized that his fate was in jeopardy when seeing the firearm but understood that he had to act in self-defense.

 "You know, a guy pulled a weapon on me, and I took it away and shot him, point-blank.
 A guy’s dead, and I’m the reason.
 This is bad."

 "I did probably the most unhealthy thing I could’ve done.
 I should have sought counseling like, right then, but I didn’t know anything, I was a kid."

 Four years after the E:60 special aired, Hall interviewed Jim Ross for FOX Sports, opening up more on his past.

 Following the incident, Scott Hall was arrested, spent three days in jail, and was tried for second-degree murder.
 The case would be dropped due to lack of evidence, and Hall was allowed to walk.
 However, he was far from a free and happy man.

 Following the trial, Scott’s trauma took a terrible toll on him, and he contemplated ending his life.
 Hall was raised Roman Catholic and believed all people who do this would go to Hell.
 Being afraid of that outcome prevented him from taking his life.

-He eventually found his links with the American Wrestling Association, where he would debut in 1984.
+He eventually found his links with the American Wrestling Association (AWA), where he would debut in 1984.
 From there, he would work stints in WCW, Japan, and Puerto Rico before finding fame in the World Wrestling Federation in 1992 as Razor Ramon.

-Scott Hall was enamored with large physiques and found the then-key to size bulking: steroids.
+Scott Hall was enamored with large physiques and found the then-key to size bulking.

 Finding love, he married his first wife, Dana, in 1990.
 The two had a pair of children but divorced in 1998.
-Dana cited Scott’s substance addiction as being the root cause of the separation.
+Dana cited Scott’s substance dependence as being the root cause of the separation.

 Redemption Of "The Bad Guy" Scott Hall